On specific factors in graphs: Introduction

 \section{Introduction}

-A spanning subgraph $H$ of a graph $G$ is a \emph{factor} of $G$ if it has minimum degree $\delta(H) \geq 1$.
-A factor will also be referred to as a set of edges from $G$ that cover all the vertices of $G$.
+Given a graph $G$, we shall use the term \emph{p-factor} for a subgraph $H \subseteq G$ if $H$ is a spanning subgraph and has minimum degree $\delta(H) \geq 1$.
+A p-factor will also be referred to as a set of edges from $G$ that cover all the vertices of $G$.
+The letter p is intended to emphasize that all degrees are required to be positive, as opposed to the standard terms of factors and spanning subgraphs.

-There is a very rich literature concerning factors of graphs starting with the famous work of Petersen \cite{Pet-1891}.
+There is a very rich literature concerning factors of graphs, starting with the famous work of Petersen \cite{Pet-1891}.
 Several nice survey papers on this subject written by Chung and Graham \cite{ChGr-1981}, Akiyama and Kano \cite{AkKa-1985}, Volkmann \cite{Vol-1995}, and Plummer \cite{Plu-2007}, and the book of Akiyama and Kano \cite{AkKa-2011} together cover results of over one thousand papers.
+Beyond the study of $1$-factors and $2$-factors in regular graphs as initiated in \cite{Pet-1891}, generalizations include $k$-factors, path-factors, even-factors, odd-factors, and more, culminating in the ``Parity $(g,f)$-Factor Theorem'' proved by Lov\'{a}sz \cite{Lov-1970}.